jepler/mailpie/README.md

 indexer (swish-e).

-REQUIREMENTS
+## REQUIREMENTS

  - python with bsddb support (tested with python 2.4.3 and 2.5.2)
  - swish-e (tested with swish-e 2.4.3 and 2.4.5)

-mailpie is developed on Linux systems.
+mailpie is developed on Debian GNU/kFreeBSD systems.

-INSTALLATION
+## INSTALLATION

 Site-wide installation:
     $ sudo python setup.py install